 What Are Lightning Lanes?

 The Lightning Lanes are the new names for FastPass Lanes.
 They’re the shorter lines for some attractions.
-Unlike FastPass, there will be a fee to get access to the Lightning Lanes.
+Unlike FastPass, there is a fee to get access to the Lightning Lanes.

 What is Lightning Lane A La Carte Entry?

 For some of the most in-demand attractions in each park, there will be Lightning Lanes that having Genie Plus doesn’t get you into.
 To use the Lightning Lanes for these attractions, you’ll need to pay a per person, per ride fee.

 The fee will vary based on the ride, the day and the time of year.

 Guests can purchase a maximum of 2 A la carte selections per day but these can, if you have a Park Hopper ticket, be in different parks.

 You don’t have to buy the Genie Plus to take advantage of the Lightning Lane A La Carte selections.

 We’re pretty sure that attractions that currently only have a Virtual queuing system will be the Lightning Lane selections.
 That way, people who can’t get Boarding Passes for Rise of the Resistance, for example, could now pay for it.

 Most people are asking, what is the cost of Disney Genie?

 Genie – the planning app itself – is free.